exvertus/thomasflanigan/content/articles/owasp-dp-node.md

 of code that gets executed for a given application is *not* written or directly maintained by the same people responsible for developing that application.
-This is further exaserbated by the fact that most dependencies have depedencies of their own, which can in turn have dependencies, etc.
+This is further exacerbated by the fact that most dependencies have dependencies of their own, which can in turn have dependencies, etc.
 And a developer will mostly only be interested in the dependencies they directly import.